kevin-chalmers/set08103/lectures/lecture07/README.md

 ### Step 6: Automate as Many of Our Manual Tests as Possible

 Having humans executing tests that can be automated is a waste of human potential.

-Start with a small number of automated tests and grow them over time, increasing the level of assurance that we can quickly detect changes to the system that break the build.
+To start, build a small number of automated tests and grow them over time, increasing the level of assurance that we can quickly detect changes to the system that break the build.

 ### Step 7: Integrate Performance Testing into Our Test Suite

-Build performance testing environment at the start of the project.
+Performance testing is a whole subject in itself.
+We need to know our application works under stress, and so we need to build a specialist environment to stress test the application.
+Build the performance testing environment at the start of the project.

 ### Step 8: Integrate Non-functional Requirements Testing into Our Test Suite

-For example, security, scalability, availability.

-Can be managed via correct configuration.
+Non-functional requirements typically inclue security, scalability, and availability concerns (as well as others).
+These can normally be managed via correct configuration and suitable management of the configuration.

 ### Step 9: Pull Our Andon Cord When the Deployment Pipeline Breaks

-When our deployment pipeline breaks at a minimum we notify the entire team of the failure so anyone can fix the problem or we can rollback the build.

-#### Why We Need to Pull the Andon Cord
+When our deployment pipeline breaks, at a minimum we notify the entire team of the failure so anyone can fix the problem or we can rollback the build.
+Why do we need to pull the Andon Cord?

-We end up with an unpredictable "stabilization phase" where the team is doing fixes to get the tests to pass, accumulating technical debt, and effectively back in a waterfall method.
+If not, we end up with an unpredictable "stabilization phase" where the team is doing fixes to get the tests to pass, accumulating technical debt, and effectively back in a waterfall method.

 ## Enable and Practice Continuous Integration

 The longer developers work in isolated branches the more difficult it becomes to integrate and merge everyone together.
 If merging code is painful, we will do it less often, making the problem worse over time.
+Our practice should be:

-Multiple builds per day.
+- Multiple builds per day.

-Multiple commits per day.
+- Multiple commits per day.

-1000s new lines of code per day.
+- 1000s of new lines of code per day.

+This is different than single builds, commits, and a few lines of code per day seen in rigid organisations.

-### Small Batch Development and What Happens When we Commit Code to Trunk Infrequently
+### Small Batch Development and What Happens When we Commit Code to Trunk (`develop`) Infrequently

+We discussed small batch sizes in [Lecture 06](../lecture06).
+We used the following image:

 [![Small](https://cdn-images-1.medium.com/max/2000/1*YtshITZLqxYGzfYBHqTZNA.gif)](https://medium.com/@stefanluyten/single-piece-flow-5d2c2bec845b)  Taken from *Single Piece Flow* by Stefan Luyten: https://medium.com/@stefanluyten/single-piece-flow-5d2c2bec845b.

-When changes break the build, swarm to bring the deployment pipeline back up.
+If merging is difficult, we don't do it.
+Then we don't do refactoring work to improve code quality, which leads to an ongoing build-up of technical debt.
+A lack of refactoring means normal changes become difficult over time, slowing down the rate of new feature development.

-Spectrum of methods of working with branches:
+There are two ends to the spectrum of working with branches:

 - **Optimise for individual productivity** - bad as collaboration becomes extremely difficult.
 Everyone only sees their own problems.
 - **Optimise for team productivity** - better as everyone sees everything.
 A single commit can break everything though, and stop progress.

-If merging is difficult, we don't do it.
-Then we don't do refactoring work to improve code quality.
-This leads to an ongoing build-up of technical debt.

-A lack of refactoring means normal changes become difficult over time, slowing down the rate of new feature development.

 ### Adopt Trunk-based Development Practices

+To do better we need to reduce the work of a merge.
 All developers commit to `develop` at least once per-day.

-Reduces batch size to the work of a developer per day.
+This reduces batch size to the work of a developer per day.
 More frequent check-ins lead to smaller batch sizes and better single-piece flow.

-Can have *gated commits* - if the commit breaks deployment then reject it.
+We can have *gated commits* - if the commit breaks deployment then reject it.
+Then the team swarm to solve the problem.

-DoD becomes:
+Our Definition of Done now becomes (from *The DevOps Handbook*):

-At the end of each development interval, we must have integrated, tested, working, and potentially shippable code, demonstrated in a production-like environment, created from develop using a one-click process, and validated with automated tests.
+> At the end of each development interval, we must have integrated, tested, working, and potentially shippable code, demonstrated in a production-like environment, created from develop using a one-click process, and validated with automated tests.

 ## Automate and Enable Low-risk Releases

+If we can get our releases to be low-risk, we will perform more of them.
+This is the definition of flow: *releasing value quickly to the customer*.

+Developers need to be able to deploy code to achieve fast, low-risk releases.
+For example, at Facebook deploys were simplified to support the growth in developer numbers:

 [![Developers Deploying Per Week at Facebook](https://scontent.flhr4-1.fna.fbcdn.net/v/t1.0-9/418740_10151076511697200_122890827_n.jpg?_nc_cat=108&_nc_ht=scontent.flhr4-1.fna&oh=7bbd9b4ca7e32135b2cae9c777c3ab65&oe=5CBC8A57)](https://www.facebook.com/notes/facebook-engineering/ship-early-and-ship-twice-as-often/10150985860363920/)